lordastley/readable/README.md

 -------------
 target.js and index.php contain "base URL" variables.
 Update these to point to where you have placed Readable.

-If you are capable of serving the files via http and https, use "//" as the protocol; Otherwise, use "http://".
+If you are capable of serving the files via http and https, use `"//"` as the protocol; Otherwise, use `"http://"`.

-The default "//example.com/readable" assumes that you've placed a copy of this project in /readable on your server example.com, and that you can serve files securely.
+The default `"//example.com/readable"` assumes that you've placed a copy of this project in `/readable` on your server `example.com`, and that you can serve files securely.

 It is possible to separate the configuration page from the assets.
-In target.js the assets (.css, .js, etc) will be accessed via $R.path, the configuration page via $R.linksPath.
-In index.php, $baseURL should be the same as $R.path in target.js.
+In target.js the assets (.css, .js, etc) will be accessed via `$R.path`, the configuration page via `$R.linksPath`.
+In index.php, `$baseURL` should be the same as `$R.path` in target.js.

 TODO
 ----